The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 INFORMATION YOU SHOULD HAVE FOR YOUR DOCTOR’S VISIT:

 You should have a copy of the Canadian Adverse Reaction Newsletter, Volume 22 – Issue 4 – October 2012 – https://www.canada.ca/en/health-canada/services/drugs-health-products/medeffect-canada/health-product-infowatch/canadian-adverse-reaction-newsletter-volume-22-issue-4-october-2012.html.
 This newsletter refers to test limitations.
-The ELISA is not 100% effective.
+The ELISA is not 100% accurate.
 There have been actual laws passed in some US states requiring Doctors to advise patients that a negative ELISA does not mean that they don’t have Lyme.
-However, the ELISA, and then the Western Blot if the ELISA is positive or equivocal, are the blood tests undertaken in Canada at this time.
+However, the ELISA, and then the Western Blot if the ELISA is positive or equivocal, are the blood tests undertaken in some areas of Canada at this time.
+In Nova Scotia, two different types of ELISA’s are now being undertaken.
+Health Canada recommends that Lyme be a clinical diagnosis, with testing supplemental.
+Doctors need to learn how to do this!

-If you have the tell-tale bull’s eye rash (which is a definite sign of Lyme – no testing required), or any other type of rash, you should take a photo of the rash and note the date, the size and where you were bitten (both on body and location – if known), as it might disappear before you get to the Doctor.
-There are a variety of rashes possible and other things that ticks can transmit can also result in a rash.
+If you have the tell-tale expanding Erythema migrans (EM) rash (which is a definite sign of Lyme – no testing required), you should take a photo of the rash and note the date, the size and where you were bitten (both on body and location – if known), as it might disappear before you get to the Doctor.
+The better known version of the EM rash is the bull’s-eye; however, a variety of other rashes are actually more common.
+As well, many people do not see, or get, a rash.

 You should also either have a copy of, or at least be knowledgeable about, the CDC website page regarding untreated Lyme symptoms as many Doctors still believe that Lyme is nothing more than a rash and flu-like symptoms – https://www.cdc.gov/lyme/signs_symptoms/index.html.
-They would be wrong!
+The federal government website also has information on a variety of symptoms possible if untreated, as does the Nova Scotia website regarding Lyme – https://novascotia.ca/dhw/CDPC/lyme.asp.

-If in Nova Scotia, you should have a copy of the Nova Scotia Statement for Managing Lyme disease document – http://novascotia.ca/dhw/cdpc/documents/statement_for_managing_LD.pdf.
-The Statement for Managing LD also includes some general treatment guidelines and, although I don’t agree with everything it says, it should get your Doctor started in the right direction.
-Along with this Statement, which follows IDSA guidelines, you should also have this note on the IDSA website – http://www.idsociety.org/Guidelines_Patient_Care/.
+If in Nova Scotia, you should have a copy of the “Guidance for Primary Care and Emergency Medicine Providers in the Management of Lyme Disease in Nova Scotia” – https://novascotia.ca/dhw/cdpc/documents/statement_for_managing_LD.pdf.
+The Guidance document (formerly called the Statement for Managing Lyme Disease) also includes some general treatment guidelines and, although I don’t agree with everything it says as it follows the IDSA guidelines, it should get your Doctor started in the right direction.
+Along with this document, you should have an actual copy of the full IDSA Guidelines document from 2020, but specifically, you should have a copy of the Disclaimer under the Notes section – https://www.idsociety.org/practice-guideline/lyme-disease/.
+They are guidelines only!

 Also helpful, if in Nova Scotia, is a copy of the Department of Health & Wellness, Communicable Disease Prevention and Control document that includes a Nova Scotia risk map that shows all of Nova Scotia at risk – https://novascotia.ca/dhw/CDPC/lyme.asp.
-There is also a Nova Scotia Tick Borne Diseases Response Plan which mentions possible co-infections – https://novascotia.ca/dhw/CDPC/documents/Tick-Borne-Disease-Response-Plan.pdf, but doesn’t include all that have been found in the province.
+There is also a Nova Scotia Tick Borne Diseases Response Plan which mentions possible co-infections – https://novascotia.ca/dhw/cdpc/documents/Tick-Borne-Disease-Response-Plan.pdf, but doesn’t include all that have been found in the province by researchers at Dalhousie University.
+Regarding the Dalhousie research on ticks, the following is a presentation given by Dalhousie research students at a Lyme Conference held in 2018 in Halifax regarding the “Bacteria Prevalence of I. Scapularis and D. Variabilis in NS” – https://youtu.be/RDVE3C4QAIA

-You should print off a copy of “Evidence assessments and guideline recommendations in Lyme disease: the clinical management of known tick bites, erythema migrans rashes and persistent disease” – http://informahealthcare.com/doi/full/10.1586/14787210.2014.940900.
-This is the standard of care guidelines for treating Lyme and other tick-borne illnesses released by the International Lyme & Associated Diseases Society (ILADS) in July of 2014.
-These guidelines can be found on the National Guideline Clearinghouse where, interestingly enough, they are the only Lyme guidelines at the moment (July, 2017) as the IDSA guidelines have been removed due to the fact that they no longer meet the criteria to be included on the NGA website.
+You should print off a copy, or at least have knowledge, of “Evidence assessments and guideline recommendations in Lyme disease: the clinical management of known tick bites, erythema migrans rashes and persistent disease” – http://informahealthcare.com/doi/full/10.1586/14787210.2014.940900.
+This is another standard of care guideline for treating Lyme and other tick-borne illnesses which was released by the International Lyme & Associated Diseases Society (ILADS) in July of 2014.

 It is also important to know that although it has not been determined that dog(wood) ticks can carry Lyme disease, they have been found to be carrying other things in Nova Scotia.
-There is a research group at Dalhousie University that has found Rocky Mountain Spotted Fever, Bartonella, etc.
+There was a research group at Dalhousie University that found Rickettsia, Bartonella, Tularemia, etc. More about that is included in the link to the presentation made by research students at Dalhousie.

-You might want to also print off, or at least review before your appointment, the recently released Federal Framework on Lyme Disease – https://www.canada.ca/content/dam/phac-aspc/documents/services/publications/diseases-conditions/lyme-disease-canada-federal-framework/lyme-disease-canada-federal-framework-eng.pdf .
+You might want to also print off, or at least review before your appointment, the Federal Framework on Lyme Disease – https://www.canada.ca/content/dam/phac-aspc/documents/services/publications/diseases-conditions/lyme-disease-canada-federal-framework/lyme-disease-canada-federal-framework-eng.pdf .

 What would also be helpful is information on possible co-infections.
 The best spot I have found so far is IDEXX Laboratories which is for pet testing.
 At least it gives you an idea of some co-infections that are in your area.
 However, not every Veterinarian uses this Lab so it is only a sampling and doesn’t include tests for everything that could be carried by ticks – http://www.petdiseasereport.com/content/prevmap.aspx.

-A few links that might be helpful to those in Newfoundland:
+A few links and information that might be helpful to those in Newfoundland:

 NEW BRUNSWICK INFO: